crolllab/IBIOL-compute-resources/README.md

 sbatch --wrap "fastqc sample.fastq.gz" --cpus-per-task=2
 ```

 # Future improvements (under construction)

 Please use the sign-up form above to communicate your needs for resources and improvements.
 This way, we know about your needs and will keep you updated.

-### Remote desktop access (VNC) for Ubuntu

-This options currently exists for `IBIOLcompute`.
-Only cable connections are allowed for VNC access (SITEL rules).

 ### Windows virtual machine

-We are looking into offering this option.
+We are currently unable to provide this option.